Liana24601/Maroon-RPG/README.md

 # Also!!

 If you play the game and find it to your liking, be sure to star this repo!!
-Any and all support is appreciated, and feedback is alwaus welcome.
+Any and all support is appreciated, and feedback is always welcome.
 Have a great day!

 ## Made with ❤️ using [GitHub README Generator](https://github.com/username/readme-generator)